mltupas/greek4life/final.md

 >>> client_saved_music.js

-* This file contains the Spotify API and Firebase credentials to have our application access Spotify to play music, and display the saved music, and access Firebase to access saved songs, and other settings in their realtime database.
+* This file contains the Spotify API and Firebase credentials to have our application access Spotify to play, pause, and update the currently playing music, and display the saved music, and access Firebase to access and remove any saved songs, and other settings in their realtime database.

 >>> client_search_by_bpm.js

-* This file contains the Spotify API and Firebase credentials to have our application access Spotify to play music, get a list of genres, get a list of song recommendations, and display the recommendations, and access Firebase to save songs, current song recommendations, and other settings in their realtime database.
+* This file contains the Spotify API and Firebase credentials to have our application access Spotify to play, pause, and update the currently playing music, get a list of genres, search for song recommendations based on genres and a target BPM value, get a list of song recommendations, and display the recommendations with the option to remove any recommendations from the current list of recommendations, and access Firebase to save songs, current song recommendations, and other settings in their realtime database.

 >>> client_search_by_song.js

-* This file contains the Spotify API and Firebase credentials to have our application access Spotify to play music, search for recommendations based on a song title, get a list of song recommendations, and display the recommendations, and access Firebase to save songs, current song recommendations, and other settings in their realtime database.
+* This file contains the Spotify API and Firebase credentials to have our application access Spotify to play, pause, and update the currently playing music, search for song recommendations based on a song title, get a list of song recommendations, and display the recommendations with the option to remove any recommendations from the current list of recommendations, and access Firebase to save songs, current song recommendations, and other settings in their realtime database.

 >> index.html